Market & Trends

 Insurers are also deploying needs assessment AI to identify cross-sell opportunities within their existing commercial book.
 An insurer that holds a fire policy for a mid-market manufacturer can use AI to analyse the account and identify that the manufacturer lacks business interruption cover, has no product liability despite distributing to retail channels, and has a fleet of 15 vehicles not covered under a commercial motor fleet policy.
 This analysis, delivered to the serving broker as an AI-generated account review, combines insurer data interests with broker service capability and is acceptable under IRDAI's commercial terms as long as disclosure requirements are met.

-Digital Premium Volumes and Channel Shift Data: FY2024-25
+Digital Premium Volumes and the Channel Shift

 Bima Sugam as the Infrastructure Layer for AI Distribution